laaners/yugioh_comprehensive_rulebook/README.md

 *References*:
 	<ol>
 		<li>
-			<a href="https://www.yugioh-card.com/eu/play/rivalry-of-warlords/">Official KONAMI's FAQ of "Rivalry of Warlords" and "Gozen Match"</a>
+			<a target="_blank" href="https://www.yugioh-card.com/eu/play/rivalry-of-warlords/">Official KONAMI's FAQ of "Rivalry of Warlords" and "Gozen Match"</a>
 		</li>
 	</ol>
 <p align="right">(<a href="#readme-top">back to table of contents</a>)</p>